sneJ-/kubernetes-cards/readme.md

 ## Disclaimer
 This project was created as a hobby and serves as a showcase/example to help me familiarize myself with the latest AI tools and their possibilities.
 It is not intended to be a comprehensive or exhaustive resource on Kubernetes or card games, and I do not claim completeness.
 Nevertheless, I strive for accuracy and can assure you that each card has been reviewed at least once by a person with a solid understanding of Kubernetes.
-Sometimes however, due to the limited of space on the card, the description of a resource had to be simplified to its core and main use case.
+Sometimes however, due to the space limitations on the cards, the description of a resource had to be simplified to its core or main use case.
 If in doubt, please consult the excellent [Kubernetes documentation](https://kubernetes.io/docs/home/).

 I encourage everyone to extend the rules and cards as they see fit to improve or adapt the project.
 Pull requests are welcome.
 Please note that any modifications or contributions should adhere to the project's licensing terms.